 The Colorado Teacher Certification Act of 1975 provides also for a professional media endorsement (EDUCATIONAL MEDIA SPECIALIST).
-The program, outlined below, has been designed to meet the requirement for Colorado endorsement as Educational Media Specialist and provide the Master of Arts Degree which is necessary for such endorsement.
+The program, outlined below, has been designed to meet the requirement for Colorado endorsement as Educational Media Specialist and provide the Master of Arts Degree that is necessary for such endorsement.

 Students pursuing this plan for the M.A.
 Degree in Educational Media, and the professional endorsement must plan their programs to fulfill the following requirements.
-They must:
+Thev must:

-Have completed an approved teacher preparation program at the undergraduate or graduate level.
+1. Have completed an approved teacher preparation program at the undergraduate or graduate level.

-2. Have completed prior to the request for endorsement, three years of successful classroom teaching experience while holding a valid Colorado Type A or equivalent teaching certificate.
+- 2. Have completed prior to the request for endorsement, three years of successful classroom teaching experience while holding a valid Colorado Type A or equivalent teaching certificate.

-3. A person coming into the program with no course work in the field should expect to take five or six hours beyond the 45 minimum.
+- 3. A person coming into the program with no course work in the field should expect to take five or six hours beyond the 45 minimum.
 The following undergraduate courses or their equivalent would satisfy this requirement.

+- EDEM 410 Introduction to Educational Media 2

+EDEM 420 Design and Construction of

+Graphic Materials 3

-EDEM 410 Introduction to Educational Media EDEM 420 Design and Construction of Graphic Materials EDEM 434 Reference Materials: Basic School
+EDEM 434 Reference Materials: Basic School

-Reference Service
+Reference Service 3

 EDRD 314 Improvement of Instruction in

-Literature in the Elementary School
+Literature in the Elementary School 2

-Satisfactorily complete the required and elective courses as indicated below for a minimum of 45 hours.
+- 4. Satisfactorily complete the required and elective courses as indicated below for a minimum of 45 hours.

+For the Master of Arts degree in Educational Media without endorsement as a Media Specialist, the candidate must complete a minimum of 45 hours of which 27 must be in Media/Outdoor Education.

+The required courses for those taking this track are designated by following the course title in "Required Core" list below.